Digital camera jargon buster

 An electronic sensor within the camera that translates the light coming through the lens into a digital photo.
 See camera sensor sizes explained for more information.

 Although the digital camera might be perfectly focused, your photos could still be blurry, especially in dim conditions or if you've zoomed in a lot.
 This is the curse of camera shake – sometimes even the smallest hand movements affect the picture.
-Most digital cameras now have effective optical image stabilisation technology, which typically involves the lens or digital sensor moving ever so slightly to compensate for hand movements.
+Most digital cameras now have optical image stabilisation technology, which typically involves the lens or digital sensor moving ever so slightly to compensate for hand movements.

 The ISO setting on a digital camera tells you how sensitive the camera's sensor is to light.
 Using a higher ISO setting (such as 400, 800 or 1600) means it can be easier to take good photos in dim conditions without flash.
 Although having a high maximum ISO setting on your digital camera is a benefit, using a higher ISO setting can introduce more noise into your pictures, ie the random speckles of colour that can detract from picture quality.